Clinical Support and Specialist Clinics

 Outcomes will still be required however these will be completed electronically in the EMR thereby joining the clinician and administrative workflows together.

-Yes, BOSSnet will still be utilised as the scanned medical record for Outpatients.
+Yes, BOSSnet is still utilised as the scanned medical record for Outpatients.
 The project will work towards moving as many workflows as possible to the EMR.
 ‘What Goes Where’ documents will be provided which clearly outline where you will find and complete workflows within Outpatients and other areas.

 All outpatient progress notes will be completed in the EMR once EMR Phase 2.1 has been implemented.